Cups and balls: Chop cup

 A fairly modern development is the 'chop cup'.
 This cup was invented around 1954 by Al Wheatley who performed a Chinese-costumed act with the name "Chop Chop".
-The chop cup is a variation with one cup and (apparently) one ball, hugely popular because it requires only a very small flat area to perform, unlike the considerable table space needed for the classic three-cup routine.
+The chop cup is a variation with one cup and (seemingly) one ball, hugely popular because it requires only a very small flat area to perform, unlike the considerable table space needed for the classic three-cup routine.
 The Chicago close-up magician Don Alan performed his streamlined chop cup routine on television. and was immediately copied by magicians all over the world.
 Paul Daniels' routine with the chop cup has also done a lot for the routine's popularity.
 The chop cup can be handled entirely by the top, creating a more seemingly impossible performance.

 Three shell game

 The three shell game is similar in some respects to the three cup routine.
 In it, the main move is a steal of the pea from the back of the shell.
 This is achieved by using a flexible pea and performing the trick on a soft surface.
 The pea is squeezed out under the back of the shell into the fingers in the act of pushing the shell forward.
 In a similar way, the pea can be introduced under a shell by drawing it back.
 These moves are made casually in swapping the positions of the shells.
 The spectator is supposed to follow by eye which shell has the pea, but in reality, they have no chance of success as the performer is always one step ahead of the spectators.